Bandwidth-Samples/voice-record-ruby/README.md

 BW_ACCOUNT_ID                        # Your Bandwidth Account Id
 BW_USERNAME                          # Your Bandwidth API Username
 BW_PASSWORD                          # Your Bandwidth API Password
-BW_NUMBER                            # The Bandwidth phone number involved with this application USER_NUMBER                          # The user's phone number involved with this application BW_VOICE_APPLICATION_ID              # Your Voice Application Id created in the dashboard BW_MESSAGING_APPLICATION_ID          # Your Messaging Application Id created in the dashboard BASE_CALLBACK_URL                    # Your public base url to receive Bandwidth Webhooks.
-No trailing '/' LOCAL_PORT                           # The port number you wish to run the sample on
+LOCAL_PORT                           # The port number you wish to run the sample on
 ```